PureNimble/ISEP-LAPR4/docs/lprog/readme.md

 - The same requirements inherited from the previous grammars;

-- The final result must be: "APPROVER" or "REJECTED";
+- The final result must be: "APPROVED" or "REJECTED";

 - The result of each requirement must be: "MET" or "NOT MET";